Public diplomacy: Background and definitions

 One of the most successful initiatives which embodies the principles of effective public diplomacy is the creation by international treaty in the 1950s of the European Coal and Steel Community which later became the European Union.
 Its original purpose after World War II was to tie the economies of Europe together so much that war would be impossible.
 Supporters of European integration see it as having achieved both this goal and the extra benefit of catalysing greater international understanding as European countries did more business together and the ties among member states' citizens increased.
 Opponents of European integration are leery of a loss of national sovereignty and greater centralization of power.

 Public diplomacy has been an essential element of American foreign policy for decades.
 It was an important tool in influencing public opinion during the Cold War with the former Soviet Union.
 Since the attacks of September 11, 2001, the term has come back into vogue as the United States government works to improve their reputation abroad, particularly in the Middle East and among those in the Islamic world.
 Numerous panels, including those sponsored by the Council on Foreign Relations, have evaluated American efforts in public diplomacy since 9/11 and have written reports recommending that the United States take various actions to improve the effectiveness of their public diplomacy.

 The United States Advisory Commission on Public Diplomacy was established in the late 1940s to evaluate American public diplomacy effort.
 The commission is a seven-member bipartisan board whose members are nominated by the President and confirmed by the United States Senate.
-William Hybl is the current chair, and other members include former Ambassadors Lyndon Olson and Penne Percy Korth Peacock, as well as Jay Snyder, John E. Osborn and Lezlee Westine.
+As of 2025, Sim Farar serves as chair and William J. Hybl as vice chair., and other members include former Ambassadors Lyndon Olson and Penne Percy Korth Peacock, as well as Jay Snyder, John E. Osborn and Lezlee Westine.

 This traditional concept is expanded on with the idea of adopting what is called "population-centric foreign affairs" within which foreign populations assume a central component of foreign policy.
 Since people, not just states, are of global importance in a world where technology and migration increasingly face everyone, an entire new door of policy is opened.